 HSP 370.
 History of the Romance Languages.3 Credits.

-Students study the historical linguistic development of Spanish in comparison with the other Romance languages: Catalan, French, Italian, Portuguese, Rhetian, Sardinian and Romanian.
-Students also compare the modern dialects of Spanish.
-This course is taught in English.
+Students study the historical linguistic development of Romance languages: Spanish, Catalan, French, Italian, Portuguese, Rhetian, Sardinian and Romanian.
+Students also compare Romance languages with their modern dialects.
+The course is taught in English.

 Prerequisites: None